kittytopx86/kittytopx86/README.md

 ### kittytopx86 💻🎀

-I'm Kitty, a bowtied cattop that's interested in all kinds of retro technology ranging from old personal computer's to early mobile technology like PDA's.
+I'm Kitty, a bowtied cattop that has an interest in all kinds of retro technology ranging from old personal computers to early mobile technology such as the Personal Digital Assistant.

-Welcome to my GitHub account, here you will find all my projects that I'm working on!
+Welcome to my GitHub account, here you will find all my projects that I'm currently working on!
   - The Digital Bowtie Lodge Discord server: https://discord.kittytopx86.me/
   - Website: https://kittytopx86.me/
 <!-- Hey there! (=^･ω･^=) -->